seifip/hackathon-ml-groceries/README.md

 ## Problem statement

-The applications of Deep Neural Nets is on a roll.
-Whether it is healthcare, transportation, or retail, companies across all industries are excited about investing in building intelligent solutions.
-Meanwhile, let’s hope human intelligence remains uncontested.

 In this challenge, you will help one of the largest retailers in Germany improve their inventory-management process in its Food and Groceries business.
 The company is looking for intelligent solutions that can reduce the amount of human effort in its warehouse and retail outlets.

 A solution such as a powerful image classifier can help the company track shelf inventory, categorize products, record product volume etc.